 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I bought two old dolls.
 They have glass eyes and there is a white powder on them.
 They open and close and have eye lashes.
 How do I clean them without damaging them?
 They were made in the 30's.

 By Sharon from AR

-I am a doll collector. wash the dolls eyes with dish soap and water. then, put sewing machine oil on the eyes.
+I am a doll collector.
+Wash the dolls eyes with dish soap and water.
+Then, put sewing machine oil on the eyes.
 When you put the doll away to store, put her face down, to protect her eyes.
 I have learned this from antique doll dealers.

 I have ball point pen on a vintage doll's face.
 How do I remove it?

-By yikes from Alberta
+By Christine from Alberta

 I just read and noted the following.
 I believe it was on this site.
 To remove ink from vinyl dolls, spread acne cream on the ink and put it the sun.
 The ink will vanish.
 I hope it works for you.
 (09/01/2009)

 I have a 30 year old doll that was my mom's and she passed a few months ago.
 The doll's face is real sticky and blotchy and there are some spots on her hands.
 Please help me clean it.